UMM-CSci-3601-F19/iteration-4-santa-s-not-real/README.md

 Users can also favorite a room if they prefer to by clicking on the heart icon.
 This saves the room for later when the user returns to the page.

+##### Promotional Document
+Want to view it?
+Click [here][document].

+## Known Issues/To-Do
+- Separate home component into multiple components, rather than have everything in one component. (machines, graph, dialogs, subscription, notification, various pages (if integrating), cards for machines, report issue, and probably some others )
+- Remove all HTML Styling from all of the *.html files.
+- Create a functional Subscription button.
+- Remove the "please select a laundry room" button and put it somewhere more convenient.
+- Integrate a home page (or more pages for each room).
+- Recreate a proper functioning graph that functions better than the current.
+- Fix issues where graph shows impossible values. (adjust how it handles historical data).
+- Home component contains redundant lines.
+These can be removed and adjusted to work better with the Angular framework.
+- Comment on the miscellaneous code that is hard to understand (modifyArray function is probably the hardest to decipher).
+- Refactor the *.scss files to reduce the overwhelming amount of duplicate code that could be combined.
+- Could refactor theming to better fit typical layout of a traditional theming section.

 ## Technologies Used
 ### Angular